alexpinette/Bars.ai/README.md

 ## Scraping data

-Using [Genius] (https://docs.genius.com/), and [Spotify] (https://developer.spotify.com/documentation/web-api/) Web APIs, we are able to get song lyrics as well as playlist and artist data.
+Using [Genius](https://docs.genius.com/), and [Spotify](https://developer.spotify.com/documentation/web-api/) Web APIs, we are able to get song lyrics as well as playlist and artist data.

 ### Getting started